JungleGiu/JungleGiu/README.md

 - 👋 Hi, I’m Giú Eminente
-- I'm a Junior Front-end Developer in progress
+💻I'm a Junior Front-end Developer in progress
-- Fluent in JavaScript, React, Node.js, Mongo, moongoose, HTML, CSS
+-Fluent in JavaScript,HTML, CSS React, Node.js, Mongo, moongoose
 - Also English, Spanish, Italian (native)
-- Student at IT Academy-Barcelona Activa
+-Student at IT Academy-Barcelona Activa
 - Student in NUCLIO Digital School Full Stack Developer Master
 - Looking forward to collaborate on new projects to expand my portfolio